Glucose Tolerance Test : Catch Diabetes Before It Happens

 Insulin resistance develops over time.
 This happens as a result of a sedentary lifestyle and unhealthy diet, among other factors.

-Factors which contribute to insulin resistance
+Factors that contribute to insulin resistance

 It might take years to develop insulin resistance since this is a gradual process.
 It is very important to monitor blood sugar levels and prevent insulin resistance which can lead to diabetes type 2 and a poor-quality life.